 A symbol of international prestige

 The Queen assumed the monarchy when Britain was still mired in postwar austerity, a colonial and military power on the wane, and many of her early overseas visits featured independence ceremonies for the country’s former colonies.
-These visits, carried out at the government’s request, and starting with the Queen and Prince Philip's six-month tour of the Commonwealth from November 1953 to May 1954, have been a conduit of soft power that helped maintain the country’s prestige whatever the diminution of its economic and military power.
+These visits, carried out at the government’s request, and starting with the Queen and Prince Philip's six-month tour of the Commonwealth from November 1953 to May 1954, were a conduit of soft power that helped maintain the country’s prestige whatever the diminution of its economic and military power.

 In the succeeding seven decades the royal couple made a number of state visits of enormous symbolic significance, designed to reinforce important alliances or to ease historic tensions.
 In 1986 they visited China and Hong Kong during negotiations to return Hong Kong—a British colony from 1841 to 1947—to Communist Chinese rule.
 In 1994 they were President Boris Yeltsin’s guests in Russia, to promote trade between the two countries, five years after the fall of the Soviet Union and 76 years since the murder of the Queen’s cousin Tsar Nicholas II and his family.
 In 1995 they were guests of President Nelson Mandela, the year after his election, in their first post-apartheid state visit to South Africa.
 And in 2011 they made a state visit to Ireland of great historic significance.

 On public engagements and state visits, Elizabeth moved like a high-functioning clockwork jewel—though one with an expressive, human face—the lead exhibit in a royal showcase that also contained her husband, their hosts, and the royal staff.
 This group choreography created a mobile vitrine for the royal figure, as much as it provided a means of personal security and good timekeeping.